corticon/documentation/docs/studio/ruletests/README.md

 A Ruletest stores this information in a Ruletest file, enabling you to save use-cases that are of interest, change rules, and run the test again to see how the modified rules behave when applied to the same use-cases.

-Take a close look at the images.
-Here is an example of a Rulesheet (`AircraftRules.ers`) with two rules and a Ruletest (`TestingAircraftRules.ert`) that has been executed.

 ## When you run a Ruletest